Skip to content

 1. Inventory Your Debts

-Write down every balance, rate, and monthly payment.
-This tells you how much you actually need to borrow.
+Write down each balance, interest rate and monthly payment.
+This tells you how much you actually need to borrow and which debts are most expensive.

 2. Estimate Your Available Equity

-Subtract your current mortgage balance from your home’s estimated value, then compare that to the lender’s likely borrowing limits.
+Subtract your current mortgage balance from your home’s estimated value.
+Then compare that equity with the lender’s borrowing limits to estimate how much may be available.

 4. Compare HELOC Offers Carefully